coderthetyler/only.js/README.md

 };
 ```

 Unfortunately, some things are out of the control of only.js.
 The websever may redirect to a special 404 page when the path isn't recognized.
 The way to fix this is to ensure the served page is always `index.html` and that the URL is preserved.
-For examples of how to do this, see [External Links](#External-Links).
+For examples of how to do this, see [How to: External Links](#How-to:-External-Links).

 Here is the final demo code:
 ```js